The National Lottery Community Fund Scotland learning support for grantholders

-If you are interested in accessing learning support please contact your Funding Officer at the Big Lottery Fund.
+If you are interested in accessing learning support please contact your Funding Officer at The National Community Lottery Fund Scotland.
 All support is free of charge to the grantholder.
 Once a referral has been made, the ESS team will discuss your support needs with you and agree how best to meet them.

 Learning and self-evaluation support is not mandatory but is an opportunity to learn more about how your organisation and the service you deliver is working.

 Involving young people in evaluation

 ESS is working with the National Lottery Community Fund to provide learning and self-evaluation support to their grantholders in Scotland.
 More information ...

 Martin Cawley, Scotland Director, Big Lottery Fund - Why learning from others is important

 In the video below Martin Cawley, Scotland Director, Big Lottery Fund, talks about the importance of providing opportunities for grantholders to learn from each other.

 Messages from The National Lottery Community Fund grantholders

 In February 2019 five grantholders came together with ESS and the Community Fund to share their evaluation successes and learning.
 Their top tips for other grantholders are in this short slide show here.

 Developing evaluation culture in your organisation - a challenge worth taking on!- Louise Bowwen, Knowledge and Networks Officer at Evaluation Support Scotland gives tips on how to get people on board with evaluation